01protocol/drifting-01/README.md

 # Disclaimer

-NFA, everything is written as an experiment, please don't put more than couple hundred bucks into it.
+NFA, everything is written as an experiment, please don't put more than couple bucks into it.

 It also has no liquidation preventive measure, you will get liquidated.